50ButtonsEach/hax-with-flic-osx/README.md

 # hax-with-flic-osx

-This is a basic Flic app for mac.
+This is a basic Flic app for Mac.
+It is in an Alpha stage and its functionality may change a lot in future versions without notice.
 This application allows you to execute your own scripts on Flic button presses.
 This requires OSX 10.10 or above operating systems running on a machine that supports Bluetooth Low Energy.
-It is unclear exactly which machines that have Bluetooth Low Energy support, but if it is of model year 2013 or later then it should be fine.
-A Bluetooth Low Energy compatible USB can in some cases work as well.
-This application is in an Alpha stage and may change a lot without notice.
+It is unclear exactly which machines that have Bluetooth Low Energy support, but Apple supposedly started the transition around 2012.
+Running the following in a terminal will output the Bluetooth LMP Version:

+	system_profiler -detailLevel full SPBluetoothDataType | grep "LMP Version"

+Version 0x6 was the first one that supported Low Energy, but we cannot guarantee that this will be correct for all computers.
+We have noticed that using a Bluetooth Low Energy compatible USB dongle can also work in some cases.

 **Important notice**